9Kviews

 My name is Zoltan.
 I’m a passionate portrait and travel photographer.
 I do a lot of dog portraits, I love photographing dogs, but when I travel I photograph the landscape and the everyday life of the people.
 I don’t even take my portrait lenses with me, because you know, you have to save as much room as you can.
 I usually just take my camera and my 18-35 mm lens.

-Recently, we traveled to Sal, Cape Verde with my fiancee Agnes.
-When we arrived, we were a bit shocked to see the huge number of stray dogs were in Cape Verde.
-I just knew that I had to photograph them and I thought I made a mistake not to bring my portrait lenses with me, but the funny thing is that in the end, I was happy that I could only use my wide angle lens.
+A few years ago, my then-fiancee Agnes and I traveled to Sal, Cape Verde.
+When we arrived, we were a bit shocked to see the huge number of stray dogs there.
+I just knew that I had to photograph them and I thought I made a mistake not bringing my portrait lenses with me, but the funny thing is that in the end, I was happy that I could only use my wide-angle lens.
 I had to get close to them and we had to have a connection and I loved that.

 This post may include affiliate links.